Vyral/base-template/_posts/2024-02-23-kelly-s-journey-from-teacher-to-lead-listing-agent.md

 {% include excerpt.html %}

 Kelly’s career in real estate started unexpectedly.
-After completing her education and teaching for 15 years, she met Dave Hook when he handled her home sale.
-Ever since then, they kept in touch.&nbsp;
+After completing her education and teaching for 15 years, she met Dave Hooke when he handled her home sale.
+Ever since then, they have kept in touch.&nbsp;

 The connection deepened when their daughter interned for Dave during her high school years, and her husband briefly worked with him, too.
 After speaking with a friend who was already on the team, she became even more interested.&nbsp;